The UK’s approach to tackling modern slavery through the aid programme

 - Responsible departments should strengthen partnerships on modern slavery, including deepening engagement with the private sector and working with partner governments to develop locally owned action plans covering origin, transit and destination countries.

-The government will publish a response to our modern slavery review in due course.
+The government’s response to our modern slavery review is available to read online.

 International Development Committee